 Three layers are the trick.
 Not two, not four.
 Three.
-One: I recommend a lightweight, moisture wicking t-shirt.
+One: I recommend a lightweight, moisture-wicking t-shirt.
 Columbia makes a good one.
 REI sells a variety.
 Loose and comfortably fitting but not skintight.
 Two, have a fleece to wear over it.
 Make sure it has sleeves, not just a vest.
 It also should be warm but breathable.
 Three, bring a lightweight but wind-blocking parka.
 Patagonia makes good ones.
 It can be light because the material keeps in the heat.
 This arrangement permits laying up to stay warm or stripping down to a t-shirt to dry out.
-I would not bring wool or cotton materials which are heavy and even heavier when wet.
+I would not bring wool or cotton materials that are heavy and even heavier when wet.

 My twenty-one-year-old daughter and other women hikers we encountered wore skintight leggings.
 Even during the warmest hours, I don’t believe my daughter felt the need for shorts.
 Men and women both can wear lightweight hiking pants.
-These by Marmot were perfect – easy to walk, very light, and wind resistant:
+These by Marmot were perfect – easy to walk, very light, and wind-resistant:

 I tend to get hot easily and never felt the need for more leg insulation or the desire for shorts, though I did pack Marmot hiking shorts made of the same material.
 There are times each day when shorts would have been perfect, but they never lasted long enough to warrant the hassle of trying to change pants on the trail.

 Good hiking shoes.
-There is no need for boots or anything that runs up the ankle, unless one has ankle problems and needs support (in which case I would reconsider making a trek this challenging in the first place).
-Good gripping and flexible soles is all one needs, and rugged exterior material.
-One could do this hike in sneakers but the terrain in sufficiently rugged in places that hiking shoes are a better option.
+There is no need for boots or anything that runs up the ankle unless one has ankle problems and needs support (in which case I would reconsider making a trek this challenging in the first place).
+Good gripping and flexible soles is all one needs and rugged exterior material.
+One could do this hike in sneakers but the terrain insufficiently rugged in places that hiking shoes are a better option.
 Again, favor anything lightweight.
 I never felt the need for heavy socks and would have felt weighed down in them.
 Mine were thin, light hiking socks (wetness wicking, synthetic).
 I never felt cold or had any discomfort.

 You must pack water shoes.
 Find something light with rubber soles that slip on easily and quickly.
 Here’s an example: